anujitganguly/Self_Learning/README.md

         File name: insertion.cpp
 #### 12. Write a code for Merge Sort.
         File name: merge.cpp
+#### 13. How do you find the duplicate numbers in an array if it contains multiple duplicates?
+        File name: array_5.cpp

 DISCLAIMER: Many codes are written after taking help from websites like Geekforgeeks, programingz.com, sanfoundry, quora, stackoverflow, etc. It is not exact copy paste, but following websites helped me to understand the concepts in detail and thus I am mentioning them in case it may also help others.